projecttacoma/fqm-execution/README.md

 The calculation results can be interpreted with a strategy similar to the one outlined in the [interpreting calculation results section](#interpreting-calculation-results), with a few differences:

 - Each `detailedResult` object will include a `componentCanonical` property, which will match the canonical referenced in each `relatedArtifact` with type `composed-of` in the composite `Measure` resource.
-- Each patient execution result object will include a `componentResults` list which contains the results overall population results for every group of every component for this patient
+- Each patient execution result object will include a `componentResults` list which contains the overall population results for every group of every component for this patient
   - **NOTE**: Every group of every component is included in the results regardless of presence of the [cqfm-groupId extension](https://build.fhir.org/ig/HL7/cqf-measures/StructureDefinition-cqfm-groupId.html).
 Consumers of this results object are responsible for parsing out the relevant `groupId` from each component result when using this extension.

 ```typescript